RolandM99/BARZAP-App/README.md

 #  Hello Devs!&#128075;

 BARZAP is an abbreviation which means <strong> "Baki na Rafiki Zako Pamoja"</strong> in swahili language.
-BARZAP is an application that helps users to keep track of contact information of people in their circles. for example: name, phone number,adddress,...
+<br>BARZAP is an application that helps users to keep track of contact information of people in their circles.
+for example: name, phone number,adddress,...

 # Required Features